 Fraudsters justify their actions to themselves.
 Staff are more likely to commit fraud if they are de-motivated, disgruntled, do not share the organization’s vision, where there is a wide gap between highest and lowest paid staff, and when they do not feel appreciated or valued.

 Dealing with a fraud

 - All allegations of fraud must be treated seriously and investigated as soon as possible.
 Internal investigations must be fair and take the time to gather real evidence before coming to conclusions.
 This is a detailed and time consuming job.
 The police may be able to help, particularly in bringing the perpetrator to justice and recovering funds.

 - An investigation may help you understand how to avoid the same type of fraud happening again in the future.

 Fraud is hard for NGOs to come to terms with because it involves a betrayal of trust and because it can lead to negative reports which could damage fundraising.
-But the real betrayal of trust is to donors, staff and the beneficiaries who could have been helped by the NGO but were not.
+But the real betrayal of trust is to donors, staff, beneficiaries, and the communities you serve.
+Do you need help with a fraud investigation?